lancenacabuan/Shaliah/README.md

-While our focus is the formative period, it's worth briefly noting that subsequent centuries did not so much change the doctrine as elaborate and defend it further. **Augustine of Hippo (late 4th–early 5th century)** wrote an extensive treatise *On the Trinity* which delved into analogies for the Trinity (like memory, understanding, will in the human mind) and emphasized the equality and unity of the three.
+While our focus is the formative period, it's worth briefly noting that subsequent centuries did not so much change the doctrine as elaborate and defend it further. **Augustine of Hippo (late 4th – early 5th century)** wrote an extensive treatise *On the Trinity* which delved into analogies for the Trinity (like memory, understanding, will in the human mind) and emphasized the equality and unity of the three.